How Do You Fill Gaps in Composite Decking?

 However, if you do decide to do this, make sure that you get the right spacing in-between the boards.
 Let them dry out and leave at least 5/8 inches apart from each board.
 Make sure to leave gaps between the ends of each board as well.

 Another popular way of filling the gaps is by using fibre ropes.
-It is often used in wooden decks, but it may also work in composite decking.
+It is often used in wooden decking, but it may also work in composite decking.
 For this method, you will need to clean your patio from dirt and debris first.
 Then, you will need to get some fibre rope that will fit tightly on each of the gaps.

 Next, get a bucket of paint or stain with the same colour as the composite boards.
 Place the rope in the bucket and let it sit for a while to absorb the colour.
 Remember not to use synthetic ropes, as the colour will only slide off.

-Lastly, take out the ropes from the bucket and let it dry.
+Lastly, take out the ropes from the bucket and let them dry.
 Once it dries, carefully insert the rope on the gaps of your patio to fill it.
 When the gaps become wider, you can replace the ropes with thicker ones.

 How to Avoid Gaps in Composite Decking?

 Another way to prevent this is by choosing high-quality boards.
-Expansion and shrinking is a common problem for non-capped composites.
+Expansion and shrinking is common problem for non-capped composites.
 For extra protection, go for capped decking boards.
 Buy boards from reliable manufacturers and suppliers.
 This can help you avoid encountering low-quality ones.
-Lastly, keeping your deck dry and maintaining it can help avoid gaping boards.
+Lastly, keeping your decking dry and maintaining it can help avoid gaping boards.